iamslash/TIL/systemdesign/practices/DesigningProximityService/DesigningProximityService.md

 ## Scale The Database

-Business table is big and we can shard it by business_id.
+Business table is big and we can shard it by `business_id`.

 Geospatial index table is small and we can save it in one server with read replicas.